ericodle/JP_BERT/README.md

 <h3 align="center">JP_BERT</h3>

   <p align="center">

-    [BERT](https://github.com/google-research/bert) is a transformer-based language model published in 2019 that has recently gained attention for its high Natural Language Processing (NLP) benchmark scores.
+    [BERT](https://github.com/google-research/bert) [Tohoku University](https://github.com/google-research/bert) is a transformer-based language model published in 2019 that has recently gained attention for its high Natural Language Processing (NLP) benchmark scores.
 This repository serves as a source of supplementary material for an NLP conference paper on Japanese-trained BERT (JP_BERT) currently under review.
 We herein archive our training data, Python scripts, raw BERT output, and statistical calculations for the reference of anyone interested.
     <br />
     <br />
     <a href="https://github.com/github_username/repo_name">View Demo</a>